Onboarding Emails: Examples, Sequences, and Templates

 Why we like it

 Subject line.
-Short, specific, and about the user’s next step, not the product.
-“Finish setting up your account” beats “Welcome to ExampleApp.”
+Short, specific, and about the user’s next step, not your product.
+“Finish setting up your account” beats “Welcome to Acme!”
 Aim for under 50 characters so it survives on mobile.

 Timing.
 The first email should land within seconds of signup, while intent is highest.
-After that, space messages around behavior, not the calendar.
-An email that fires when someone hasn’t completed setup beats one sent on a fixed day to everyone.
+After that, space messages around user behavior, not just the calendar.
+An email that fires when someone hasn’t completed setup will always outperform one sent on a fixed day to everyone.

 A single CTA.
 One email, one job.
-The whole message points at one button: “Verify email,” “Connect your data,” “Invite your team.”
+The whole message should point at one button, “Verify email,” “Connect your data,” “Invite your team.”
 Competing links split attention and lower clicks.

 Personalization.
 Use the data you already have: first name, plan, the step they’re stuck on, the integration they picked.
-Behavioral personalization beats cosmetic personalization every time.
+Behavioral personalization (what they did or didn’t do) beats cosmetic personalization (their name in the subject) every time.

 Element | What good looks like | Common failure |